chrsoo/cloud-config-operator/README.md

 Provision Kubernetes applications using Spring Cloud Config Server with a GitOps approach.

 ## Custom Resource Definition
-The `CloudConfig` CRD defines one or more Spring Cloud Config Apps that that Cloud Config Operator will monitor and synchronize with the cluster state.
+The `CloudConfig` CR defines one or more Spring Cloud Config Apps that that Cloud Config Operator will monitor and synchronize with the cluster state.

-CloudConfig CRD example:
+CloudConfig CR example:

 ```yaml
 apiVersion:     k8s.jabberwocky.se/v1alpha1